 Alumni Profile: Jyoti Chopra

-Based in New York City, Jyoti is responsible for promoting diversity and inclusivity among the organization’s more than 24,000 employees, who are based in over 70 different countries.
 Born and raised in London, she completed her undergraduate studies in the United States before embarking on a career that has included roles at the United Nations, Merrill Lynch and Deloitte.
 She completed her Executive MBA at Saïd Business School, University of Oxford, while working full-time as Managing Director and Global Head of Diversity and Inclusion for Bank of New York Mellon.
 Jyoti currently serves as a member of the Diversity Advisory Board for Toyota and is a member of the board of directors at Schneider National.

 You were appointed Senior Vice President for Diversity and Inclusion at Pearson plc in 2018.
 Can you give us an overview of your career journey so far?